stefaniafresca/stefaniafresca-academic/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Feel free to contact me.
+        Feel free to contact me! \
         Reach out to me with scientific opportunities and deep learning projects.
       # Contact (add or remove contact options as necessary)
       email: stefania.fresca@polimi.it
       phone: +39 02 2399